 OTSL’s annual Center Stage concert returns for one night only, featuring the talents of the Gerdine Young Artists and Gaddes Festival Artists of the 2020 Festival Season.
 Among the most selective of young artist programs in the country, Opera Theatre handpicks these talented young singers from an annual pool of more than 1,000 applicants across the US.

-Music Director Emeritus Stephen Lord will lead the St. Louis Symphony Orchestra on stage for this exclusive performance featuring classics from the operatic canon.
+The St. Louis Symphony Orchestra appears on stage for this exclusive performance featuring classics from the operatic canon.

 All operas are accompanied by members of the Grammy Award-winning St. Louis Symphony Orchestra and are performed in English with projected titles.
 Subscriptions for the 2020 Festival Season start at just $80.
 Subscriptions go on sale Saturday, May 25, 2019, and can be purchased online, via phone, or in person at the OTSL Box Office at the Loretto-Hilton Center.
 Single tickets will go on sale in October 2020.
 For more information about the season, visit ExperienceOpera.org, or call the Opera Theatre Box Office at (314) 961-0644.